ewhiley/wishlist/README.md

 ### 6. Identify the database to be used in your App and provide a justification for your choice.

-We chose to use PostgreSQL because it
+We chose to use PostgreSQL.
+Postgres might not have been as fast or simple as MySQL but it was superior for this project because it
 - is supported by Rails
 - is supported by Heroku (no need for any gems or adaptors)
 - provides a good range of data types